SEARCHPORTAL PRBBCA / ES

 The PRBB inter-institutional coalition allows all the scientists to obtain support from a wide variety of platforms with state-of-the-art equipment and led by experts in the field.
 The service units continuously explore new and emerging technologies, including for data interpretation and representation.
 In addition, most units organise courses for the researchers to help them become familiar with the technology.
 With the exception of the PRBB Animal Facility, all the services are managed by the centres.

-The MARBiobanc unit holds several biological sample collections designed for biomedical research purposes and it is organised as a technical unit with standards of quality, order and purpose.
+The MARBiobanc unit holds several biological sample collections designed for biomedical research purposes, and it is organised as a technical unit with standards of quality, order and purpose.
 The service includes cryopreservation, sample processing, and laser microdissection

 Contact: Núria Somoza